gmatteo/cecam_tutorial_2017/ex_mpi_helloworld/README.md

-Our first MPI program in Fortran with MPI libraries provided by conda.
+Our first MPI program in Fortran with the openmpi library provided by conda-forge.

-Install `openmpi` from the `conda-forge` channel with:
+First of all, install `openmpi` from the `conda-forge` channel with:

     $ conda install openmpi